 With the revolution in communications, building owners must keep up with the changing needs of the corporate tenant.
-Often the larger, well-organized businesses do not need the space that was necessary just a few years ago.
+Often the larger, well-organized businesses do not need office space that was necessary just a few years ago.
 Computers, faxes and e-mail have substituted for leased office space.
 Office personal are working from home or a small office near their home and coming into the office once in a while for a meeting.
-Managers are more willing to grant favorable lease terms to operators of shared space.
-The operator sometimes receives a monthly management fee for operating the shared space plus a portion of rent revenues over a certain amount.